The only way to get positive feelings about yourself is to take positive actions.

 Here's the reflection prompt.
 Your reflection should be at least 1,000 words.

-A. Statement of the Problem: Identify the societal or ecological problem you have helped to address through your service.
-Describe how you have helped.
+Identify the societal or ecological issue* you have helped to address through your service.
+Explain how you have helped.

-B. Learning: Discuss at least 3 concepts/theories from your coursework that have helped you do your service.
+Discuss 3 concepts/theories from your coursework that have helped you do your service.
 Describe experiences during your service that have helped you understand those concepts/theories.

 Continued Community Support